TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file MacroX X=1-99, and if selected, assigned to key [MX].
+Macros sent to the PC from the built-in keyboard will be saved to file MacroX X = 1-99, and if selected, assigned to key [MX].
 Press [Up] after sending the macros to the PC to assign them to [MX]key.

-To set it up at first (all red SD SrcNum DstNum) goto page 4 and press [Src] once then [Dst] - SD will now show MM 01 01 i.e. the source and destination is M1 and M1.
+To set it up at first (displays red xx = SD SrcNum DstNum) press [Src] once then [Dst] - SD will now show MM 01 01 i.e. the source and destination macro is M1 and M1.

 Note: The [Cpy] key on page 4 is now the most direct way to copy the [Src][Num] to [Dst][Num] Macro.
       The [*Cm] key cycles through all available star codes and insert it directly (no [ADD] required except if